Areas of ExpertiseConstitutional Law, Family Law, Gender & Sexuality Law, Legal Writing & Rhetoric

 JD, summa cum laude, 2001, University of Nevada, William S. Boyd School of Law

-His scholarship in these areas has been published in several journals, including the Duke Law Journal, the Alabama Law Review, the University of Illinois Law Review, the Georgia Law Review, the U.C.
+His scholarship in these areas has been published in several journals, including the Duke Law Journal, the Iowa Law Review, the Alabama Law Review, the University of Illinois Law Review, the Georgia Law Review, the U.C.
 Davis Law Review, and the Indiana Law Journal.

 Higdon received the J.D. in 2001 from the University of Nevada, graduating first in his class and receiving the James E. Rogers Award for Outstanding Academic Achievement.
 While in law school, Professor Higdon served as editor-in-chief of the Nevada Law Journal.
 After graduation, he clerked for Judge Procter Hug, Jr. of the U.S. Court of the Appeals for the Ninth Circuit.

 Higdon has received the law school’s Harold C. Warner Outstanding Teacher Award, the Carden Award for Outstanding Service to the Institution, the W. Allen Separk Faculty Scholarship Award, and the Carden Award for Outstanding Achievement in Scholarship.

 Polygamous Marriage, Monogamous Divorce, Duke Law Journal (forthcoming, 2017)

 State Misdemeanant, Federal Felon: Adolescent Sexual Offenders and the INA, 2017 University of Illinois Law Review 963.